paleaura01/Project-List/README.md

 Verus: CPU Minable, better with smaller devices and lower end cpus, 1000 coins to turn wallet into a staking node, built with komoodo tech.
 - https://www.coingecko.com/en/coins/verus-coin

 Gridcoin: Folding proteins for cancer and medical research, get paid their token for doing something to help the world for higher end cpus.
+Cannot be used while CPU mining as it takes just as much resources.
 - https://gridcoin.us/guides/foldingathome.htm
 - https://www.coingecko.com/en/coins/gridcoin-research